-The district will implement a range of strategies including individual, classroom, school, and district-level approaches to prevent HIB.
+The district will implement a range of strategies including individual, classroom, school, and district-level approaches.

 Whenever possible, the district will implement evidence-based prevention programs that are designed to increase social competency, improve school climate, and eliminate HIB in schools.